Tops Charters

 Redfish Size and Weight

-Redfish typically measure between 30 and 61 inches in length, with weights ranging from 10 to 45 pounds.
-Slot-size fish (18-27 inches) are most commonly caught in Crystal River's inshore waters, while larger bull redfish are found in deeper nearshore areas during certain seasons.
+Redfish typically range from 30 to 61 inches in length and weigh between 10 to 45 pounds.
+Slot-size fish (18-27 inches) are most commonly targeted by recreational anglers, while larger bull redfish provide trophy opportunities for experienced fishermen.

 Redfish Diet and Behavior

-Redfish are opportunistic feeders that consume crabs, shrimp, mullet, and other small baitfish.
-They often feed in shallow water with their tails visible above the surface, a behavior called "tailing" that makes them perfect targets for sight fishing.
-During cooler months, they become more aggressive and easier to locate in predictable feeding areas.
+These fish are opportunistic feeders that consume crabs, shrimp, mullet, and various baitfish.
+They often feed in shallow water with their tails exposed, making them ideal targets for sight fishing.
+Redfish are most active during moving tides, particularly around dawn and dusk when they move onto flats to feed.

 Redfish Spawning Season